 We may share your data with subcontractors in order to fulfil contractual obligations.
 We will only do this if necessary and only for the purpose which we disclose it to them for.
 We may share your non-personal data with third parties for certain purposes such as to enable data aggregation described above.

-If you share information on our clinical administration system, data in transit is encrypted using Transport Layer Security (TLS).
+If you share information on our MHA administration system, data in transit is encrypted using Transport Layer Security (TLS).

-A cookie is a small file which asks permission to be placed on your computer’s hard drive.
+A cookie is a small file which asks permission to be placed on your electronic device.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 You have certain rights relating to your personal data under data protection law.
 These rights will depend on our reason for processing your information.
 You have the right to:

 If you wish to exercise your rights (including a Subject Access Request), contact our Data Protection Officer (DPO) ask a question or lodge a complaint please contact email@example.com.